|May 5, 2000|

 To read in its entirety this compelling article, written by an anthropologist whose specialty is midwifery and birth practices, go to:

 Traveling to other communities, especially those in other countries, is a great way to break routine and get a new perspective on life and midwifery.
 Observing different forms of midwifery care can inspire one's own practice.
 I will never forget the first time I saw a cesarean section in a hospital in China.
 A single acupuncture needle supplied the only anesthesia to the wide awake woman, who chatted with the doctors while they opened her up.
 The point was not for me to run home and do surgery this way but to realize that the way we do surgery is only one way to do it.
 When I was in England and learned about their Good Birth Guide in which hospitals and their birthing options--including choices for visitors, birthing positions, anesthesia, and so on--are listed by name and rated from no star to four stars, I learned a new idea about effective political strategy to improve birthing practices.

 - Marsden Wagner, Midwifery Today Issue 41

 From The Bahamas

 We are all excited here about celebrating International Midwives' Day.
 We have involved the director of nursing and administrators at both our major hospitals in supporting midwives and mothers at this time.

-also man a booth at a shopping mall to show that midwives are not old women but
+We plan to participate in a health walk on May 6, we held a press conference on May 3 and are wearing buttons to work on Midwives' Day.
+We will also man a booth at a shopping mall to show that midwives are not old women but young, vibrant, intelligent women!

 We are already planning next year's celebration, which will include a luncheon or banquet to honour pioneering midwives in the country and outstanding practising midwives.